Lip Tattoo: The Ultimate Guide

 LIP TATTOO TOUCH UP

 Do I Need a Lip Tattoo Touch Up?

 In general, permanent lip color is applied in 2 sessions to achieve a satisfactory pigment build-up.
-That’s why the 1st touch up is considered mandatory and is often included in the initial price, but if you’re going for a light, transparent touch of color, it may not be necessary.
+That’s why the 1st touch up is considered mandatory, but if you’re going for a light, transparent touch of color, it may not be necessary.

 But when it comes to its longevity, the lip color tattoo requires touch ups in order to stay fresh and last longer.